 The DfE have recently reinforced the need "to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs."

 The Government set out its definition of British values in the 2011 Prevent Strategy.
-At Horizon these values are reinforced through regularly and in the following ways:
+At Horizon these values are reinforced regularly and in the following ways:

 Each year the children decide upon their class charter/ rules and the rights associated with these.
 All the children contribute to drawing this up with their class teacher/s.